 Long story short, the fatigue seems to be getting a lot of help from another diagnosis; one that I’ve just received.
-(It’s just answers/label/tools, nothing else is wrong) And it also explains jillions of things throughout my issues-filled life, which is a common description for independent adults with this dx.
-It explains why I’m capable of doing things like interviewing scientists; but will get flustered if you list stuff and expect me to remember it, struggle with regulating my emotion, and other executive function tasks described in adult life as ‘basic.’
-(People like me often get asked, “how are you smart, but also so stupid?”)
+It also explains jillions of things throughout my issues-filled life, which is a common description for independent adults with this dx.
+It explains why I’m capable of doing things like interviewing scientists; but will get flustered if you list stuff and expect me to remember it, struggle with regulating my emotion, and have trouble with executive function tasks.
+(People like me often get asked mean questions like, “how are you smart, but also so stupid?”)

-It sheds light on random things like why I once had to train myself not to hold my arms up like a bunny, why I have no verbal filter, prefer to talk frankly/bluntly about things, am very interested in “boring” details, why people misread my intentions and emotions, why I zone out at sparkling things/rock when I sit/spin around my apartment/close my eyes and move my hands to remember/etc, why I was obsessed with psychology/sociology/philosophy/studies of humans (now, cultural critique, so still, haha), why my JTT crush was so next level, why learning to drive was like explosions in my brain, why I totally lose my shit when plans change at the last minute, and even why I strongly prefer to wear the same style of shoe, daily, for years.
+It sheds light on random things like why people often misread my intentions and emotions, why I have no verbal filter, prefer to talk frankly/bluntly about things, am very interested in “boring” details, why I zone out at sparkling things/rock when I sit/spin around my apartment/otherwise ‘stim,’ why my JTT crush was so next level, why learning to drive was like explosions in my brain, why I totally lose my shit when plans change at the last minute, and even why I strongly prefer to wear the same style of shoe, daily, for years.